Quebecair: Later years

 The company took over Air Gaspé in 1973 and acquired more northern routes.
-In 1974 it bought two Boeing 707s for charter work and also Boeing 727-100 aircraft.
+In 1974 it bought two Boeing 707s for charter work and also a Boeing 727-100 aircraft.
 It conducted charter flights to destinations in Florida, the Caribbean, Europe and Hawaii.
 Charter flights were discontinued in 1979 and the 707s were sold off.
 According to the February 1976 and November 1979 Official Airline Guides (OAG), Quebecair operated the Boeing 727-100 jetliner in scheduled passenger operations between Montreal, Quebec City and other destinations in Quebec and Newfoundland provinces.

 By 1981 the financial conditions in Quebecair had become difficult.
 All aircraft models except for the Fairchild F-27 turboprops and BAC One-Eleven jets were sold.
 This was a difficult time for Quebecair and other airlines.
-It did not introduce the Boeing 737-200 until 1983 when the 737s began replacing the BAC One-Elevens.
+It did not introduce the Boeing 737-200 until 1982 when the 737s began replacing the BAC One-Elevens.
 The 111's were gone by 1985.